VladimirYushkevich/test-tasks/services/watermark-java/README.md

 ```
 ./gradlew clean build -x test && java -jar build/libs/watermark-0.0.1-SNAPSHOT.jar
 ```
-You can also run it from docker image:
+You can also run it from docker image (than port should be 8081 in examples):
 ```
 docker-compose up
 docker-compose down